Noeda/rllama/README.md

 It also has a Python unpickler that understands the `.pth` files used by PyTorch.
 Well almost, it doesn't unzip them automatically (see below).

+The implementation uses AVX2, even in the OpenCL codepath, so this will only run on AMD64 at this time.

 # How to run

 You will need Rust.
 Make sure you can run `cargo` from a command line.
 In